moulali1947/RestFulBlog/README.md

 # RESTful_BlogApp_v3
-A RESTfulBlog fullstack application using Node, express framework and cloud data( MongoDB ).
+A RESTfulBlog fullstack application using Node, express framework, cloud data( MongoDB ) and React at the front-end.
 A blog to post stuff and comment your opinions.

 Getting set up :+1: